Hivda2134/Projeci-Other-Turing/README.md

-# Projeci-Other-Turing
+# Project: The Other Turing

+This is the official home for "Project: The Other Turing."

+## Mission

-An open-source project to develop the "Other Turing," a new protocol for evaluating AI authenticity beyond human imitation, based on the Amutual framework.
+To develop a new protocol for evaluating AI authenticity beyond human imitation, based on the Amutual framework.

+## Status

+- Phase 1: Technical infrastructure setup.

+- Current Location: Replit Lab.